Samnite Wars: 294 BC: Samnite Raids

-In 294 BC the Samnites raided three Roman armies (one was meant to return to Etruria, one to defend the border and the third to raid Campania).
+In 294 BC, the Samnites raided three Roman armies (one was meant to return to Etruria, one to defend the border and the third to raid Campania).
 The consul Marcus Atilius Regulus was sent to the front and met the Samnites in a position where neither force could raid enemy territory.
 The Samnites attacked the Roman camp under the cover of fog, taking part of the camp and killing many men and several officers.
 The Romans managed to repel them but did not pursue them because of the fog.
 The other consul, Lucius Postumius Megellus, who was recovering from illness, assembled an army of allies at Sora, where Roman foragers had been pushed back by the Samnites, and the Samnites retreated.
 Lucius Postumius went on to take Milionia and Feritrum, two unidentified Samnite towns.

 Marcus Atilius marched on Luceria (in Apulia), which was being besieged, and was defeated.
 The next day there was another battle.
 The Roman infantry began to flee, but was forced back into battle by their cavalry.
 The Samnites did not press their advantage and were then defeated.
 On his way back, Marcus Atilius defeated a Samnite force which was trying to seize Interamna, a Roman colony on the River Liris.
-The other consul, Lucius Postumius, moved from Samnium to Etruria without consulting the senate.
+The other consul, Lucius Postumius, moved from Samnia to Etruria without consulting the senate.
 He ravaged the territory of Volsinii and defeated the townsfolk who had come out of the city to defend it.
 Volsinii, Perusia and Arretium sued for peace and obtained a forty-year truce.
 Livy mentioned that there were sources with different stories.
 In one, it was Marcus Atilius who went to Etruria and got a triumph.
-Lucius Postumius, instead, seized some cities in Samnium and then was defeated and wounded in Apulia and took refuge in Luceria.
-In another, both consuls fought in Samnium and at Luceria, with both sides suffering heavy losses.
+Lucius Postumius, instead, seized some cities in Samnia and then was defeated and wounded in Apulia and took refuge in Luceria.
+In another, both consuls fought in Samnia and at Luceria, with both sides suffering heavy losses.